“I always look forward to the tournaments because that’s the time I get to be with my friends.”

 “The only thing I could think about in the hospital was driving and going back to work and how I was ever going to be normal again,” Tony says.
 “It was devastating, and I thought my life had ended right there.”

 “People respect me; in fact, they don’t even look at me as if I have a disability,” Tony says.
-“I’m just a regular club member, which is the way I want it.
-I want people to not think about my disability but my ability, and I can fish just like anybody else out there.”
+“I want people to not think about my disability but my ability.
+Fish do not care whether you’re in a wheelchair, an amputee or brain injured.
+I can fish just like anybody else out there.”